Team9DSI/Retail-Sales-and-Customer-Demographics/README.md

 By analyzing transaction data, customer profiles, and geographical information, we aim to uncover actionable insights that can inform marketing strategies, optimize inventory management, and enhance customer experience.

+---

+**Checkout a Live Interactive Implementation of an MVP, on our Website** [**`https://www.team9.ca`**](https://team9.ca)

+- Our interactive website showcases models we've built as part of our data science and machine learning projects.
+Explore hands-on tools that demonstrate how machine learning solves real-world challenges, from predicting sales trends to understanding customer behavior.

+---

 ### Key Objectives

 - **Purchasing Behavior Analysis**: Understand how new customers differ in purchasing behavior from returning customers, identifying trends and customer preferences.